 For example, name-brand medications such as Alimta or Cisplan typically will not come with the discounts that a generic version would.
 In addition, some victims may require much more chemotherapy than others.

 Radiation therapy costs will depend on the severity of the disease and the type of equipment used.
 The more advanced the equipment usually means higher costs.

 According to the National Cancer Institute, most insurance plans will cover the costs of radiation, which typically runs close to $10,000.

 Other Treatments and Costs to Consider

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 Keep in mind that if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for considerable compensation.
 For additional assistance, contact us at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.